QuantEcon/Bookshelf/README.md

         };

         module.exports = ids;
+* `./client/src/_config.js`
+    * contains url and port for the React as well as the API
+        ```
+        module.exports = {
+            port: YOUR-CLIENT-PORT-HERE // 3000 if using default React setup,
+            url: YOUR-URL-HERE // localhost if debugging,
+            serverPort: YOUR-API-PORT-HERE,
+            urlPlusPort = url + ":" + serverPort,
+            debug: true,
+            maxNumAdmins: MAXMIM-NUMBER-OF-ADMIN-USERS-HERE
+        }

 In addition to these files, you will need to spin up your own instance of a Mongo database.